kwame-mintah/notes-md/learning-paths/machine-learning/03-sagemaker-notebook-instance.md

 !unzip -o bank-additional.zip
 ```

-At this stage, the data is stored within the notebook instance and can use packages like `numpy` and `pandas` within the Juypter for various preprocessing of the data.
+At this stage, the data is stored within the notebook instance and can use packages like `numpy` and `pandas` within the Juypter for various preprocessing ([[04-data-preprocessing]]) of the data.

+> [!IMPORTANT]
+> If you upload an existing notebook into the instance having previously run through the cells and would like to continue where you left.
+You will have to make sure you use the option to run through all the cells above.
+Or there will be missing variables, DataFrames etc.
+> Cell -> Run All Above

 #### Breakdown [^1]